-When you search for counselling and psychotherapy courses online, you're likely to also come across online training to become a therapist.
-This naturally raises the question about the differences between therapy and counselling.
-Are they in fact the same thing?
+When you search for counselling courses online, you're likely to also come across online training to become a therapist.
+This naturally raises the question of the differences between the two.
+The most pertinent question is - are they, in fact, the same thing?

-Well, the answer is more complicated than a simple yes or no, as the lines between the two disciplines can be a little blurred at times.
-A counselling certificate will prepare you for a very specific role, whereas to fulfill a therapy position, your training needs to focus on different aspects of mental and emotional support.
+Well, the answer is a little complicated, as the lines between the two disciplines can be a little blurred at times.
+An Advanced Counselling Certificate will prepare you for a very specific career counselling people, whereas to fulfil a therapy position, your training needs to focus on different aspects of mental and emotional support.

 So, to avoid any more confusion, we now look at the two in isolation.

-Think of counselling as an informal chat with someone who isn't going to judge you and is going to be something of a confidant and sounding board for you to work out any problems you might have.
+Try and think of counselling as an informal chat with someone who isn't going to judge you and acts as a confidant and sounding board for any problems you might have.
 Counselling is typically a short-term measure and will involve just a few sessions.

 Option #2 - Therapy